 Answer: In Android development, an action refers to an explicit intent or desire expressed by a user in order to get a specific result.
-In other words, an action refers to a specific request that someone sends by way of functionality.
+In other words, an action refers to a specific request that someone sends by way of functionality compared to an implicit intent that does not define the target component and invokes the Android system to evaluate.
 The application receives the request and produces the desired result where possible.
 Where that is not possible, a message will be displayed indicating that the user’s request cannot be accomplished.

 Question 15: What does the term ‘fragment’ mean to you?

 Answer: A fragment, within the context of Android software development, constitutes a part of your app’s UI.
 Fragments can be combined and reused.
 They manage their own input events, lifecycles, and layouts.
 A fragment cannot exist on its own – it must be supported either by activity or another fragment.

 Question 16: What is a portable Wi-Fi hotspot?

 Answer: A portal Wi-Fi hotspot is a small device that acts as a mobile router.
 This router allows you to share your mobile internet connection with another device.
 With a Wi-Fi hotspot, you can connect your laptop, tablet, or another mobile device to the Internet.

 Question 17: What are the main advantages of using Android as an operating system?

 Answer: There are several benefits to using Android to create apps.

 Firstly, Android applications are known to yield a massive return on investment (ROI) in exchange for relatively small investments.
 In short, one doesn’t need an extensive budget to launch an Android application.
 Its software development kit (SDK) is provided to the community of developers at absolutely zero cost.
 Consequently, one does not have to bear the cost of accessing most tools needed to build applications since developers already have the resources needed to do so.